We’ve partnered with themovingportal to offer you a national Panel of RICS Chartered Surveyors throughout England, Wales and Northern Ireland.

 The RICS HomeBuyer Report uses the traffic light system to rate individual elements of the property and highlight areas of concern.
 The level of detail allows you to judge the value of purchase in line with the cost of any future maintenance, repair and restoration works.

 The RICS Building Survey is the most detailed survey.
 Suitable for older properties, those of unusual construction, properties with major extensions/alterations, or those that you already know to have significant defects that need attention.

 The RICS Building Survey provides you with details on the materials and methods of construction, advice on defects, and the appropriate repair options.

-Prefer to book a valuation directly into the agent's calendar?
+Book directly into the agent's calendar